 Customization on Android is limited by the barricades laid down by the manufacturers.
 But you can get past those by a simple trick, known as “Rooting” – a term that any advanced user will be familiar with.
 It will allow you to customize your device’s software according to your will, and thus enhance its performance, battery life, and other aspects to get the most out of it.
-So, we are here today to help you root Galaxy Tab S3, that will give you more power over your device.
+Through this guide, we will show you how to root Galaxy Tab S3 and install TWRP recovery on it.

 As of now, the simplest way to root Galaxy Tab S3 is by using Chainfire’s SuperSU.
 In order to flash SuperSU, you require to have a custom recovery installed on your device.
 An unofficial port of TWRP is already available for the device, thanks to XDA Contributor – ashyx.
 We appreciate him for his work and contribution towards the Galaxy Tab S3 community.
 The tutorial also involves decrypting the storage (data partition), which will allow you to access the internal storage, to flash files via TWRP.

-Let’s not wait any further and move on, to how to easily root Galaxy Tab S3 within minutes.
+Let’s not wait for any further and move on to the instructions.

 - Backup your device completely including storage, contacts, messages, apps, and everything else that is important to you.